Kutama: Decline

 After the move of the seat of the caliphate to Egypt in 973, a large number of Kutama accompanied the dynasty east.
 However, the forays into the Levant in the 970s revealed the inadequacies of an army based solely on the Kutama, and from 978, the Fatimids began incorporating ethnic groups, notably the Turks and Daylamites, from the eastern Islamic lands into their army.
 In combination with the increasing difficulty of renewing their pool of Kutama recruits after c.
 987/88, these events challenged the position of the Kutama in the army.
 Thereafter, a fierce rivalry developed between the Kutama and the "Easterners" (Mashāriqa).

 In 996, on the accession of al-Hakim bi-Amr Allah, the Kutama refused to acknowledge the new caliph unless the Kutama leader al-Hasan ibn Ammar was appointed as vizier.
 This was done, but Ibn Ammar's blatantly pro-Berber regime quickly alienated other members of the elite, and he was overthrown a year later.
 Finally, when al-Hakim assumed the reins of government in 1000, he launched a purge of the Fatimid elites, during which Ibn Ammar and many of the other prominent Kutama were executed.

 Thereafter the position of the Kutama steadily declined, so that in November 1025, during an official review, the once numerous and proud Kutama were reduced to demanding bread to sate their hunger.
 Shortly after, they were unable to mobilize even 100 horsemen at short notice.
 On the other hand, the Persian traveller Nasir Khusraw mentions that there were 20,000 Kutama horsemen during his visit to Egypt in 1047.

 During the chaos of the years 1062–1073, the Kutama allied themselves with the Sudān against the Turks and the Daylamites.
 The last remnants of the Kutama were dismissed from the Fatimid army after Badr al-Jamali came to power in 1073.
+In Algeria, the Kutama will give a subdivision: the Sedouikech tribes between the région of Béjaïa and Constantine.